 - Mean Girls

 The reason why Netflix has implemented content blocks boils down to supply and demand.
 Netflix availability lowers the market price of content, which is why some license owners have struck bargains that force Netflix to restrict the availability of the stream to certain geographical areas.
-As a result of the Netflix’s geographical blocks, Netflix subscribers that don’t live in the United States are faced with reduced access to movies and TV shows.
+As a result of Netflix’s geographical blocks, Netflix subscribers that don’t live in the United States are faced with reduced access to movies and TV shows.

 Currently, ExpressVPN offers the best solution for Netflix users who want to gain access to American Netflix via Android.
 All you have to do is sign up for ExpressVPN, download the app and log into an American VPN server.